 At least half of the coursework must be completed in residence at the University.
-All coursework must be taken on a letter-grade basis and completed in conjunction with the student's major requirements.
-The University requires at least nine hours of the minor to be coursework not used to satisfy requirements of the student's major.
+All coursework must be taken on a letter-grade basis and completed in conjunction with the student's major requirements at the time of graduation.
+The University requires at least nine hours of the minor to be coursework not used to satisfy requirements of the student's